PlayEveryWare/eos_plugin_for_unity/docs/dev_env/HyperV_Linux_Guest_VM.md

     ![](/docs/images/hyperv_linux_guest_vm/finished-virtual-switch.png)

-## Disable Enhanced Session
+## Step 3: Disable Enhanced Session

 The "Enhanced Session" feature of Hyper-V doesn't play very nicely with Ubuntu, you will want to disable it:

 Go to Hyper-V Manager Actions bar and select "Hyper-V Settings..." and disable the "Use enhanced session mode."
 <img src="/docs/images/hyperv_linux_guest_vm/enhanced-session.png" width="520" />

-## Creating a virtual machine to run Ubuntu 18.04:
+## Step 4: Creating a virtual machine to run Ubuntu 18.04

 Ubuntu 18.04 is the official version of Linux that is supported by both EOS, the EOS Plugin, and the versions of unity the plugin supports.
 It might not be limited to this version, but it is certainly the most widely used, so it is best to perform testing on at least this platform.